freqtrade/freqtrade/docs/plotting.md

 ![plot-profit](assets/plot-profit.png)

-The `freqtrade plot-profit` subcommand shows an interactive graph with three plots:
+The `plot-profit` subcommand shows an interactive graph with three plots:

-1) Average closing price for all pairs
+* Average closing price for all pairs.
-2) The summarized profit made by backtesting.
+* The summarized profit made by backtesting.
 Note that this is not the real-world profit, but more of an estimate.
-3) Profit for each individual pair
+* Profit for each individual pair.

 The first graph is good to get a grip of how the overall market progresses.